ansible/ansible-ui/docs/DEVELOPMENT.md

 ## Architecture

 One of the currrent thoughts about how to unify the Ansible Platform is to have an Ansible UI that can connect to either a hub or controller.
-This would enable the user to switch between their hub and contollers without having to switch their browser to a different host.
+This would enable the user to switch between their hub and controllers without having to switch their browser to a different host.
 This would also enable customers to have multiple controllers and to switch between them.

 ```mermaid
 graph LR